Stephen H. Sholes: Career

-In 1957, Sholes convinced RCA to build its own recording studio in Nashville on Seventeenth Avenue South; this would become RCA Studio B. The same year, he became the company's pop singles manager, then pop singles and albums manager in 1958, and West Coast manager in 1961.
+In 1957, Sholes convinced RCA Victor to build its own recording studio in Nashville on Seventeenth Avenue South; this would become RCA Studio B. The same year, he became the company's pop singles manager, then pop singles and albums manager in 1958, and West Coast manager in 1961.
 The latter promotion took him to Los Angeles, California.
 In 1963, Sholes became RCA Victor vice president for pop A&R and returned to New York.

-He served on the Country Music Association (CMA) and Country Music Foundation (CMF) boards of directors.
+Sholes served on the Country Music Association (CMA) and Country Music Foundation (CMF) boards of directors.
 Sholes was inducted into the Country Music Hall of Fame, which he had worked to create, in 1967.

-Sholes died in Nashville of a heart attack at the age of 57.
-At the time of his death he was visiting to see his longtime friends, Homer and Jethro, record a live album at Vanderbilt University.
-He was driving to the school when he was stricken.
+In 1968, Sholes suffered a heart attack and died at age 57 while driving to Vanderbilt University where his longtime friends, Homer and Jethro were recording a live album for RCA Victor.

 Sholes was portrayed by actor Bart Hansard in the CBS mini-series Elvis (2005).